senpay/senpay.github.io/ta/taf/taf_faq.md

   *  There're at least several decent papers showing the benefit of unit-testing ([1],[2], [3]), while I could not find any research proving that system level tests could bring better results.
 Please let me know if you can prove me wrong.
   *  There's at least one half-scientific paper showing the benefits of unit tests in comparison to integration/system level tests [4]
   *  There's a good paper bringing a notion of running/writing and maintaining test vs. the benefit of having/running it at all [5].
 If we know that, by definition, system level tests are more complex in maintenance, expensive in running and inspection, why do we insist on having so many of them?
-  *  Inability to write small and reliable unit tests is almost universally considered an indication of a poor product architecture.
+  *  Inability to write small and reliable unit tests is almost universally considered an indication of poor product architecture.

 However, there're legitimate contexts where you might want/need to invest in a complex test automation solution.
 My personal opinion is that it is when both of the following is true:
   *  Product under test does not have enough reliable unit-test coverage;
   *  The cost of writing/maintaining test automation solution is lower of the cost of refactoring/investing in product architecture and unit-test coverage for the expected planning horizon.

+Or where this is true:
+  *  The quality is critical to the extent where we don't really care about how expensive QA would be.

 #### Why three layers?
 This is an empirical rule.
 In most contexts three layers seems to be the just enough layers of abstractions.
 It is not a hard rule though.